|Manet, The Repose, 1870, Rhode Island School of Design. Berthe Morisot is at rest,

 and artistic relationship.

-Last week I watched a movie about Modigliani, but the story of Manet and Morisot’s love, perhaps an unrequited love, is far more interesting.
+Last week I watched a movie about Modigliani, but the story of Manet and Morisot’s love is far more interesting.
+Although letters exist, they don’t tell the whole story and mystery remains.
 An actress with the soulful eyes and depth of Juliette Binoche would be an ideal choice to play Berthe, although there are younger stars like Audrey Tautou who could do justice to her character.
 I can think of many actors who could be the confidant, dapper Manet.
 With the right script and right director, this story in film could be even more interesting than films of artists like Jackson Pollock, Vincent Van Gogh or Frida Kahlo, artists known for their tempestuous lives.

 |Manet, The Balcony, 1868, in the Salon of 1869,